alandoyle/alandoyle.com/content/en/posts/2023-05-27-new-searxng-docker-image.md

 Does this Docker image meet my needs?
 Well, yes it does, obviously!

 Hopefully, somemone else will find this image useful too.

+# Updates

+2025-05-11 - Updated to latest SearXNG code which fixes Google searches.